 In addition, these reyes insisted that those belonging to non-Catholic denominations either convert or leave the country.
 At the time of this declaration, Spain was made up of many different types of people, including large numbers of Jews and Muslims.
 At first the action of conversion was somewhat pacific, many other religious denominations ‘converting’ to Catholicism without actually leaving behind their old beliefs.
 However, it eventually became quite a struggle and many people suffered the Spanish Inquisition as it looked to ‘purify*’ the Spanish country.

 This created a huge issue as many merchants and businessmen were not Catholic and, therefore, had to convert or loose their businesses (and in many cases fortunes).
-Many of my Catholic friends, to this day, have last names that were, at one time, identified with Muslims or Jews.
+You will probably find that many of the Catholic that you meet, to this day, have last names that were, at one time, identified with Muslims or Jews.
 At the time there was only two choices: convert or leave.
 Therefore, for the most part, those who are still here converted many generations ago.

-Note: For those interested, I would highly recommend the book The Last Jew by Noah Gordon for a story about a young Jewish boy who found himself alone in Spain during the Spanish Inquisition and his experience.
+Note: For those interested, we would highly recommend the book The Last Jew by Noah Gordon for a story about a young Jewish boy who found himself alone in Spain during the Spanish Inquisition and his experience.
+Thank you to our Spanish friend Nino for this recommendation.

 Catholic Roots have proven hard to change